Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-Dog Behavior: How to Stop a Dog From Being Protective on Walks
+How to Stop Dog From Lunging at Strangers

-A dog used to people backing off when he/she moves towards them barking, will normally try to intensify the behavior if the intruder or stranger does not back off.
-In his/her the dog may be thinking ''''why are these people not leaving despite my aggressive display?
-Evidently, my barking is not working, so I must try harder now ''.
+A dog used to people backing off when he/she moves towards them barking will normally try to intensify the behavior if the intruder or stranger does not back off.
+The dog may be thinking ''Why are these people not leaving despite my aggressive display?
+Evidently, my barking is not working, so I must try harder now."

 A Helpful Game for Dogs With High Arousal Levels

 Does your dog go ballistic on walks when it encounters a stranger he does not feel safe being around?
 Does your dog scare off people on walks?
 Is your dog's aggressive display very intense on these outings?
 Then you may want to teach your dog the ''chill out'' game.

 Invented by dog trainer Dee Ganley, this game is helpful because it teaches self-control and basically offers an arousal “turn off” switch''.
 The main goal of this game is to help your dog realize that she can go from a really high arousal state to instant calm.
 According to Dee: ''The goal is to teach the dog that he can substitute a calm behavior for his agitated state.''

 To teach the ''chill out'' game simply equip yourself with good ammo.
 In other words, use the tastiest treats your dog knows.
 Forget about using kibble, or those stale dog cooking you have forgotten in a jar, instead, try to invest in hot dog slivers, freeze-dried liver, chopped-up steak, chunks of roasted chicken, and so forth.
 You want these treats to be soft and in small bite sizes so they can be delivered quickly.